 Casablanca is a city that is located in Morocco.
 The city is the largest in the country, boasting a population of 3,359,818 people according to data from 2014.
 With a population so large, it is no surprise that it is one of the largest cities in Africa.
-This city has a very important role within the country, serving as Morocco’s main port and also being home to a massive financial center.
+This city has a significant role within the country, serving as Morocco’s main port and also being home to a massive financial center.
 The city is seen as a hub of economic and business activity.

-The city served as a very important port during World War II.
+The city served as a critical port during World War II.
 An American base was also constructed in the city.
 In the years that followed, the city gained its independence from France, attracted top businesses, and has a thriving tourism industry.
 The city is now known as the business and economic capital of Morocco.